Early Medical School Selection Program

 In addition to the normal distribution of courses in the humanities and social sciences, applicants are strongly urged to complete the equivalent of one full year of Organic Chemistry and Physics (with laboratory) prior to beginning the senior undergraduate year at Boston University.
 Students are required to spend the senior year in residence in Boston University housing.
 Students must take the Medical College Admission Test (MCAT) while in the program, and are required to file an AMCAS application during their senior year.

-Inquiries regarding the Early Medical School Selection Program may be directed to the Diversity & Multicultural Affairs office, Boston University School of Medicine, 72 East Concord Street, Room A206, Boston, MA 02118, or firstname.lastname@example.org.
+Inquiries regarding the Early Medical School Selection Program may be directed to the Diversity & Inclusion Office, Boston University School of Medicine, 72 East Concord Street, Room A206, Boston, MA 02118, or firstname.lastname@example.org.